COVID-19

 Standards and requirements on pharmaceutical quality

 A selection of European Pharmacopoeia (Ph.
-Eur.) quality standards and accompanying guidance for vaccines and antivirals is currently available free of charge on the website of the European Directorate for the Quality of Medicines & Healthcare (EDQM) of the Council of Europe:
+Eur.) quality standards and accompanying guidance for vaccines and antivirals is available free of charge on the website of the European Directorate for the Quality of Medicines & Healthcare (EDQM) of the Council of Europe:

-Specific guidance is also available from EDQM on analytical strategy options for the development of COVID-19 viral vector-based vaccines.
-This aims to fill a gap in the guidance available on quality for these new technologies:
+Specific guidance was also provided by EDQM on analytical strategy options for the development of COVID-19 viral vector-based vaccinesThis aimed to fill a gap in the guidance available on quality for these new technologies.

 Medicine developers should also follow the relevant scientific guidelines and other types of guidance on quality-related requirements applicable in the EU.
 Click on the categories below to find links to these guidelines on this website.